kubernetes/website/content/en/blog/_posts/0000-00-00-kube-proxy-non-privileged.md

 initContainer, while the main `kube-proxy` container may run with a stricter securityContext.

-Please note that `kube-proxy` can be installed in different ways, but installers that installs `kube-proxy` as a POD, like `kubeadm`, can now use this function for improved security.
+Please note that `kube-proxy` can be installed in different ways.
+For installers such as `kubeadm` that install `kube-proxy` to run as a Pod, the new functionality can help you improve security.

 ## Background